 Here's why your PayPal payment is on hold

-If you have started receiving payments on PayPal from customers or even friends and family, you might notice that the money isn’t in your PayPal balance or account yet.
+If you have started receiving payments on PayPal from customers, or even from friends and family, you might notice that the money isn’t in your PayPal balance or account yet.
 Here’s why your PayPal money is on hold.

 PayPal will place a payment on hold if it needs more information about your activity, transaction, or business.
 A delay could be because of unusual activity, a change in your selling pattern, or if it's a first-time transaction.

 Why is my PayPal money on hold?